-40. (3) Where the Right to Information Commission at the time of deciding any complaint for appeal is of the opinion that the Information Officer has, without any reasonable cause, refused to receive an application for information or has not furnished information within the time specified under section 25(1) or malafidely denied the request for information or knowingly given incorrect, incomplete or misleading information or destroyed information which was the subject of the request or obstructed in any manner in furnishing the information, it shall impose a penalty five hundred rupees each day till the application is received or information is furnished, so however, the total amount of such penalty shall not exceed fifty-thousand rupees. (c) Exclude 'Public Service' from 'Public Authorities' Interpretation 45.
-In this Act, unless context otherwise requires - "public authority" means - (g) a private entity or organization which is carrying out a statutory or public function, under a contract, a partnership, an agreement or a license from the government or its agencies or from a local body, but only to the extent of activities covered by that statutory or public function. (d) Strengthen E-Governance in Relation to RTI Ministers to publish a report 8.(4) The reports referred to in subsection (1), (2) and (3) shall be:- (a) published in an official language and be made available in electronic form (b) made available for public inspection and copies of the may be issued to any person, on the payment of such fee as shall be determined by the Commission Public authority to display details of information officers and fees to be charged 26.(1) Every Public Authority shall display in a conspicuous place within its official premises and on its official website a notice specifying - (a) contact details of the Commission and the members of the Commission (b) contact details of the Information Officer (c) contact details of the designated officer (d) fees to be charged for obtaining any information from such Public Authority Public authority to submit a report 38.
-Every Public Authority shall submit annual reports to the Commission which shall be made available to the public in its office and on its official website, furnishing information such as- (a) the total number of requests received during the year and information provided and rejected; (b) the amount of fees collected during the year; (c) the number of requests rejected under section 5; (d) the number of times information was provided at the direction of the Commission; and (e) any suggestions for improving the effectiveness of the regime of transparency. (e) Uniform Reporting Cycles Duty of public authorities to submit reports 10.
-It shall be the duty of every public authority to submit to the Commission annually a report on 31 March or 31 December every year.
-This report should contain the following information - - (a) the number of requests for information received; - (b) the number of requests for information which were granted or refused in full or in part; - (c) the reasons for refusal, in part or in full, of requests received; - (d) the number of appeals submitted against refusals to grant in part or in full, requests for information received; and - (e) the total amount received as fees for granting requests for information.
+39. (5) Where the Right to Information Commission at the time of deciding any complaint for appeal is of the opinion that the Information Officer has, without any reasonable cause, refused to receive an application for information or has not furnished information within the time specified under (section) or malafidely denied the request for information or knowingly given incorrect, incomplete or misleading information or destroyed information which was the subject of the request or obstructed in any manner in furnishing the information, it shall impose a penalty five hundred rupees each day till the application is received or information is furnished, so however, the total amount of such penalty shall not exceed fifty-thousand rupees. (c) Exclude 'Public Service' from 'Public Authorities' Interpretation 43.
+In this Act, unless context otherwise requires - "public authority" means - (g) a private entity or organization which is carrying out a statutory or public function, under a contract, a partnership, an agreement or a license from the government or its agencies or from a local body, but only to the extent of activities covered by that statutory or public function. (d) Strengthen E-Governance in Relation to RTI Ministers to publish a report 8.(4) The reports referred to in subsection (1), (2) and (3) shall be:- - (a) published in official language and be made available in electronic form - (b) made available for public inspection and copies of the may be issued to any person, on the payment of such fee as shall be determined by the Commission Public authority to display details of information officers and fees to be charged - 26.(1) Every Public Authority shall display in a conspicuous place within the official premises and on its official website a notice specifying - - (a) contact details of the Commission and the members of the Commission - (b) contact details of the information officer - (c) contact details of the designated officer - (d) fees to be charged for obtaining any information from such Public Authority Public authority to submit a report - 10.
+Every Public Authority shall submit annual reports to the Commission which shall be made available to the public in it office and on its official website, furnishing information such as- - (a) the total number of requests received during the year and information provided and rejected - (b) the amount of fees collected during the year - (c) the number of requests rejected under section 5 - (d) the number of times information was provided at the direction of the Commission; and - (e) any suggestions for improving the effectiveness of the regime of transparency (e) Allow Any Person to Receive an Expedited Response to Requests Concerning the Life and Liberty of A Person Decision on requests submitted under section 24 25(3) A request for information that is necessary to safeguard the life or liberty of any person including a person other than the citizen making the request shall receive a response within forty-eight hours.